nttran8/pood-client/README.md

-# Poo'd
+# Overview

-Poo'd app is an online diary that enable users to log their daily stool and maintain gut health.
+Poo'd app is an online stool diary that enable users to log their daily stool and maintain gut health.

 This app is made for everyone of all ages.
-Parents can use to log their newborn's stool and users with medical needs can use to monitor their gut health.
+Parents can use the app to log their newborn's stool and users with medical needs can use to monitor their gut health.

 ## Live App